-Do you ever feel tormented by how much time and money your company spends on its marketing and the disappointing returns it delivers back to you?
+Do you ever feel exasperated by how much time and money you spend on your content marketing and the disappointing returns it delivers back to you?

-Take heart, most other companies wonder the same about theirs too.
+Take heart, most other companies feel the same about theirs too.

 The cause is this…

 Though the general idea of content marketing is sound, even when people consume your content, they usually don’t make purchases as a result of it…. certainly not as often as most companies prefer.

 You’d probably be correct If it feels as though nothing is really setting you apart from your competition, especially if your company produces informational content largely because it’s such an “endorsed” strategy.

 People just aren’t persuaded much by information alone.
 The good news is that your competitors are likely experiencing the same dilemma.